Rebecca Lowe: Setanta Sports

 It was announced on 28 June 2007 that Lowe would leave the BBC to join Setanta Sports as a football presenter and reporter.
-She co-hosted Setanta's coverage of the Football Conference as well as reporting on the Premier League and co-presenting Football Matters, Setanta's Monday night football discussion and review show, alongside James Richardson.
+She co-hosted Setanta's coverage of the Football Conference as well as reporting on the Premier League and co-presenting Football Matters, Setanta's Monday-night football discussion and review show, alongside James Richardson.

 ESPN

 After the demise of Setanta, it was announced in July 2009, that she had joined ESPN's new UK sports channel, to co-host their new Premier League football coverage, alongside Ray Stubbs, who joined ESPN from the BBC.
-At ESPN she became the first woman in the UK to host the FA Cup Final, presenting a 7-hour broadcast pitch side from the 2012 FA Cup Final between Chelsea and Liverpool.
+At ESPN, she became the first woman in the UK to host the FA Cup Final, presenting a seven-hour broadcast pitch side from the 2012 FA Cup Final between Chelsea and Liverpool.

 She was also there for ESPN when the Bolton Wanderers midfielder Fabrice Muamba collapsed on the pitch at White Hart Lane during an FA Cup quarter-final in March 2012.
 She co-hosted the network's telecasts of the 2011 FIFA Women's World Cup alongside Bob Ley.

-In January 2011, she hosted the FA Cup third round game between Arsenal and Leeds United with Robbie Savage and Martin Keown.
-At half time Savage was showered with hot dogs and coins by Leeds fans, while Lowe was subjected to constant verbal abuse and sexually charged chants.
-In June 2012 she appeared on US television as co-host of ESPN's US coverage of UEFA Euro 2012.
+In January 2011, she hosted the FA Cup third-round game between Arsenal and Leeds United with Robbie Savage and Martin Keown.
+At half time, Savage was showered with hot dogs and coins by Leeds fans, while Lowe was subjected to constant verbal abuse and sexually charged chants.
+In June 2012, she appeared on US television as co-host of ESPN's U.S. coverage of UEFA Euro 2012.
 Lowe also sporadically presented ESPN USA's Premier League coverage.

-NBC
+NBC Sports

 On 26 March 2013, NBC Sports hired Lowe to serve as the lead studio host for its coverage of the Premier League in the United States, beginning in the 2013–14 season.
-In December 2013, Lowe was named Newcomer of the Year by Sports Illustrated in their annual Media Awards.
+In December 2013, Lowe was named Newcomer of the Year by Sports Illustrated in its annual Media Awards.
 NBC later renewed her contract with the network through 2022 and 2028.
-Lowe is also the Daytime host at NBC for all coverage of both Summer and Winter Olympic Games.
-She has fronted Sochi 2014, Rio 2016, Pyeong Chang 2018, Tokyo 2020, Beijing 2022, and Paris 2024.
+Lowe is also the daytime host at NBC for all coverage of both Summer and Winter Olympic Games.
+She has fronted Sochi 2014, Rio 2016, Pyeong Chang 2018, Tokyo 2020, Beijing 2022, Paris 2024 and Milan-Cortina 2026.

+Fox Sports

+In December 2025, Lowe was hired by Fox Sports to serve as a studio host for its coverage of the 2026 FIFA World Cup.

 Personal life

 On 22 December 2008, while presenting Football Matters, Lowe confirmed she is an avid supporter of Crystal Palace.
 She has confirmed this in several appearances with the Men in Blazers.

-Lowe's brother Alex Lowe is a sports journalist for The Times.

-On 12 June 2013, Lowe married former Torquay United, Luton Town and Cheltenham Town manager Paul Buckle in a private ceremony in Santorini, Greece.

-Lowe gave birth to her first child, Edward "Teddy" Christopher Buckle, on 17 April 2016.

 On 9 March 2022, Lowe announced via her Instagram account that both she and her husband had become naturalized American citizens, while retaining their British citizenship.
+In May 2026, it was reported that the couple had sold their 8-acre (3.2 ha) estate in El Dorado Hills near Sacramento, California.